 - Strong adhesive

 UltraHeat is known as the original and #1 selling anti-freeze protection brand of products for RV and marine holding tanks and drainage systems, first introduced in 1988.
-This brand has apparently been the RV industry standard to use since 1991.
-So there’s no doubt in my mind that this large capacity heater will be ideal for many of your needs!
+This brand has been the RV industry standard to use since 1991, so there’s no doubt in my mind that this large-capacity heater will tick the boxes for an effective tank heater.

 Archived as an “Industry Changing Product” in the RV Hall of Fame back in 2011, this tank heater has been copied but never beaten in performance or longevity.
-Reportedly, heat panels originally installed back in the early 90’s are still satisfactorily working today, which means you should trust this brand’s reliability.
+Reportedly, heat panels originally installed back in the early 90s are still satisfactorily working today, which means I most certainly trust this brand’s reliability.

-UltraHeat products use exclusive UltraHeat Technology and are designed and have been used by everyday RVers to effectively perform in temperatures down to and even below -11°F (-23.9°C) depending on your RV’s design and installation modifications or add-ons.
-It is recommended by seasoned RVers for use in everything from mildly cold weather to the most extreme and unfriendly climates.
+UltraHeat products use exclusive UltraHeat Technology and have been designed and used by everyday RVers to effectively perform in temperatures down to and even below -11°F (-23.9°C).
+This does depend on RV designs, installation modifications, and add-ons, but generally, I trust this piece of kit to protect my tanks during winter.
+It’s recommended by seasoned RVers for use in everything from mildly cold weather to the most extreme and unfriendly climates and is a good addition to make to your winterizing routine.

-All Tank Heater models have a built-in sensor to maintain holding tank fluid contents between 44°F (7°C) and 64°F (18°C) once power is supplied.
-This particular model is built for tanks up to 75 gallons!
-Even your largest tank should be heated by this reliable brand.
+All Tank Heater models have a built-in sensor to maintain holding tank fluid contents between 44°F (7°C) and 64°F (18°C) once power is supplied, meaning there’s no need for me to monitor the temperatures as the heater is doing the job for me!
+This particular model is built for tanks up to 75 gallons which is a bit too big for my tank but might be perfect for those with bigger rigs.

 Check out the latest price on Amazon by clicking here.